mahadirz/snowplow-local/README.md

 Snowplow Local is a bundle of collector, Enrich and Loader stitched together to meet requirements for easy and fast local evaluation and testing environment for Snowplow Analytics.

-The idea here is to simplify the process of configuring the steps especially first time user, as for Analytics Developer more time can be dedicated towards the tracking side instead of spending hours worth of time on dev-ops side.
+The idea here is to simplify the process of configuring the steps especially to first time user, as for Analytics Developer more time can be dedicated towards the tracking side instead of spending hours worth of time on dev-ops.

 This blog [Install Snowplow On The Google Cloud Platform][simoahava] has inspired me for comparison of architecture, depending on experience level of your dev-ops, might take hours or days to complete until the bottom of the page.
 The time can be spent instead more towards data modelling and tracking part and leave the rest to the dev-ops for production deployment.